adarshbalu/elderly_app/README.md

 ## Permissions

 On Android versions prior to Android 6.0, Elderly Care requires the following permissions:
-- Full Network Access.
+- Full Network Access

+  It uses the network data for the firebase.
 - Storage space
+  Storage space for storing all the datas such as documents, notes and reminders.

 - Message and Call
+  Message and Call permission for alerting relatives and to contact hospitals.

 - Access Current Location

-It uses the network data for the firebase.
-Storage space for storing all the datas such as documents, notes and reminders.
-Message and Call permission for alerting relatives and to contact hospitals.
   Current location access required for informing the point of contact.

 ## Contributing